-LG G6 To Come With TV (Yes, A TV) And Google Home As Freebies For US Customers
+LG G6 To Come With TV: Yes, A TV And Google Home As Freebies For US Customers

 The LG G6 might be lagging behind rivals such as the upcoming Samsung Galaxy S8 in terms of its processor, but the South Korean tech giant is sparing no expense in its attempt to attract mobile users in the United States.
-As revealed by recent leaks, it appears that several US carriers would be offering massive freebies for customers who would be opting for a 24 and 30-month contract with the LG G6.
+As revealed by recent leaks, it appears that several U.S. carriers would be offering massive freebies for customers who would be opting for a 24- and 30-month contract with the LG G6.

 Freebies with cellular contracts are usually pretty basic, but LG has opted to up the ante with regards to the free items that buyers of the G6 would enjoy.
-According to a PC Mag report, customers opting in for a contract with Verizon, At&T, T-Mobile and Sprint would be able to get a free Google Home upon signing in.
+According to a PC Mag report, customers opting in for a contract with Verizon, AT&T, T-Mobile, and Sprint would be able to get a free Google Home upon signing in.
 Considering that Google Home is one of the most advanced voice-activated smart assistants currently in the market, this particular freebie to LG’s new flagship is indeed very attractive.

 One of the LG G6’s most attractive features is its built-in Google Assistant, which gives the smartphone admirable A.I. capabilities.
 Together with Google Home, the LG G6 would be able to perform even more advanced functions for users of the device.
 Those who are interested in acquiring a free Google Home with the LG G6, however, are advised to sign up as soon as possible, as the offer only stands until April 30.